Anno-Mods-by-EDGE/EDGE_Anno_1800_Mods/README.md

 All content made by EDGE is property of EDGE Gaming, but you are free to use it as you like provided you use Credits in your files, pointing to the original creator.

-When you contribute to this repository you are doing so under the above mentioned Guideline, meaning what ever contributions we might get (and use) will be shown in credits. this is as safety for us and you as creators, to be able to keep our content safe and get credit for our work.
+When you contribute to this repository you are doing so under the above mentioned Guideline, meaning what every contribution we might get (and use) will be shown in credits.
+This is as safety for us and you as creators, to be able to keep our content safe and get credit for our work.

 thank you for reading this and enjoy the content!
 EDGE Gaming

-If you have any questions or anything you need feel free to [email](mats@edgegaming.no) us at mats@edgegaming.no
+If you have any questions or anything you need, feel free to [email](mats@edgegaming.no) us at mats@edgegaming.no